DP-3T/reference_implementation/README.md

 observed contacts.
 The `check_infected` method takes an `SK` and date and checks all local contacts if one of the `EphIDs` of that `SK` were observed and then issues a warning.

+## Installation

+You can run the DP3T reference implementation with your favorite `python3` interpreter.
+The only additional package you need is `Cryptodome`.
+You can install it, e.g., through `sudo apt install python3-pycryptodome` or `pip install pycryptodome`.

 ## Example run